rskntroot/r53-ddns/README.md

 ## Brief

-this was intended to solve the problem for when your local ISP force renews your PublicIP and no one can reach your might-as-well-be-a-toaster-minecraft server.
+this was intended to solve the problem of when your local ISP force renews your PublicIP and no one can reach your not-sure-if-toaster-or-minecraft-server.

-what this ended up as was a mockery of dynamic dns, progam/scripting, error handling, all in memory-safe rust. whatever that means, right?
+what it ended up as, was instead a mockery of dynamic dns, progam/scripting, error handling, all in memory-safe rust. whatever that means, right?

-> "this is the worst of example working code ive ever seen"
+> "this is the worst example of working code ive ever seen"
-> // "ah but you have seen the code working" -- cpt. rskntroot 2024
+> // "ah, but you have seen the code working"
+>
+> -- Rskntroot 2024

 ## Assumptions

 1. Your ISP randomly changes your PublicIP and that pisses you off.
 1. You have no idea how DDNS is actually supposed to work.
     - dns is all smoke and mirrors, confirmed.
-1. You just want something that will curl `ipv4.icanhazip.com` and push and update to Route53.
+1. You just want something that will curl `ipv4.icanhazip.com` and push the update to Route53.
 1. You plan on handjamming this into a cron job on your webserver/loadbalancer.
 1. ...
 1. Profit.